abtialg/abtialg/README.md

 - 👋 Hi, I’m @abtialg ..
-A.Boukhatemi
+A.Boukhatemi, PhD student in computer science in univ-Medea, Algeria
+- I'm working on UAVs and 6G cellular network,
-- 👀 I’m interested in developement of wed Application, desctop app with delphi and android app
+- 👀 I’m interested in developement of wed Application, desktop app with delphi and android app
-- 🌱 I’m currently learning the ML kit
-- 💞️ I’m looking to collaborate on my self
 - 📫 How to reach me : a.boukhatemi@gmail.com

 <!---